TIT8/BLE-sensor_PDM-microphone/README.md

 ## Speech Recognition with Wit.AI :ear: + 	:microphone:

-Given that the Arduino Nano 33 BLE Sense is built on [Mbed OS](https://os.mbed.com/mbed-os/) and features an analog-to-digital frontend from a [microphone](https://docs.arduino.cc/tutorials/nano-33-ble-sense/microphone-sensor/) via a PDM-to-PCM chain to memory through DMA transfers, I've implemented an RTOS thread to capture microphone input and send audio samples to a Python receiver for processing.
+Given that the Arduino Nano 33 BLE Sense is built on [Mbed OS](https://os.mbed.com/mbed-os/) and features an analog-to-digital frontend from a [microphone](https://docs.arduino.cc/tutorials/nano-33-ble-sense/microphone-sensor/) via a PDM-to-PCM chain to memory through DMA transfers, I've used an RTOS thread to capture microphone input and send audio samples to a Python receiver for processing.

-_All of this while also sending data to connected BLE devices._ :rocket:
+_All of this while also sending data to connected BLE devices (using another RTOS thread)._ :rocket:

 ## Humidity Sensor via BLE :radio: